Francis Popham (1573–1644): Career

 He matriculated at Balliol College, Oxford, on 17 May 1588 at the age of 15, and entered the Middle Temple in 1589.
-As a soldier he served under Robert Devereux, 2nd Earl of Essex (1566–1601) in Spain and was knighted by him at Cadiz in June 1596.
+As a soldier he served under Robert Devereux, 2nd Earl of Essex (1566–1601) in Spain and was knighted by him at Cádiz in June 1596.

 In 1597 Popham was elected Member of Parliament for Somerset.
 He was a JP for Wiltshire from 1597 and for Somerset by 1602.
 He was also Deputy Lieutenant for both counties.
 In 1603 he was made Knight of the Bath.
 He was elected MP for Wiltshire in 1604.
 In 1607 he succeeded to the estates of Littlecote on the death of his father.
 He became constable of Taunton Castle in 1613.
 In 1614 he was elected MP for Marlborough and in 1621, MP for Great Bedwin.
 He was elected MP for Chippenham at a by-election in 1624 and was re-elected for the same seat in 1625, 1626 and 1628.
 He sat until 1629 when King Charles dispensed with parliament for eleven years.

 In November 1640, due to the influence of his son-in-law Thomas Luttrell (1583–1644) of Dunster Castle, Somerset, Popham was elected MP for the Luttrell pocket borough of Minehead in the Long Parliament and sat until his death.

 Popham was considered to have inherited his father's grasping disposition.
 He was constantly involved in lawsuits, which he was charged with conducting in a vexatious manner.
 Like his father, he took an active interest in the settlement of the North American colonies of Virginia and New England, and was a member of council of both colonies.